xenify-io/litepaper/README.md

 The 1,500,000 XNF tokens distributed as locked tokens on the first day of launch will gradually unlock over a period of 730 days.
 Let's say you receive 100 locked XNF tokens from the airdrop; you can expect approximately 0.13699 XNF tokens to be unlocked in your wallet each day (100 XNF tokens / 730 days = 0.13699 XNF tokens per day).
 Just keep in mind that locked XNF tokens cannot be staked, so if you plan on earning native chain rewards you should consider participating in the daily burn cycle to acquire XNF that can be staked.

 In order to ensure fairness and prevent last-minute sniping, a fixed daily amount of the airdrop will be allocated throughout the event.
 This guarantees that participants receive a proportionate share of the airdrop based on their engagement.
-For example, during the Genesis Airdrop on BNB Chain, which spans 60 days, each day will have 25,000 XNF tokens allocated.
+For example, during the Genesis Airdrop on the BNB Chain, which spans 60 days, each day will have 25,000 XNF tokens allocated.
 So, if you're the only participant on the first day, you'll receive 25,000 locked XNF tokens.
 It's important to note that the daily allocation may vary for future chains based on the event duration.
 To maintain constant engagement, a user's contributions during one event will not be considered for subsequent airdrops.
 This ensures that users who contribute only once are not consistently included in future airdrops.

 Moreover, during the active Airdrop event for a specific chain, the native tokens generated from the 0.5% swap fee on that chain will be collected and distributed as part of the initial reward distribution for veXNF holders.
-For example, before the Genesis launch on BNB Chain, a 60-day airdrop event will take place, with 100% of the BNB generated from swaps on the BNB Chain during the event reserved for the initial reward distribution.
+For example, before the Genesis launch on the BNB Chain, a 60-day airdrop event will take place, with 100% of the BNB generated from swaps on the BNB Chain during the event reserved for the initial reward distribution.

-This positive feedback loop not only incentivises users to participate in the first burn cycle to acquire a share of BNB, but it also kickstarts the liquidity pool by utilising protocol fees from burns to generate XNF liquidity.
+This positive feedback loop not only incentivises users to participate in the first burn cycle to acquire a share of BNB, but it also kickstarts the liquidity pool by utilising mint fees from burns to generate XNF liquidity.
 As more users swap, the accumulated swap fees increase the rewards for day 1 burners, which in turn leads to more users burning on day 1 to secure a share.
-This results in a higher amount of generated protocol fees, ultimately leading to greater XNF liquidity!
+This results in a higher amount of generated mint fees, ultimately leading to greater XNF liquidity!

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)